MicroMacro: Crime City Game Review

 Language: the game is available in Latvian

 This is one of the more difficult reviews because, even after playing through all 16 scenarios, I'm not sure how much MicroMacro: Crime City is a game and how much it's a unique game design adventure with a huge story map.
-However, winning the prestigious Spiel des Jahres award speaks for itself and the uniqueness of MicroMacro: City of Crime deserves the attention that this game has received.
+However, winning the prestigious Spiel des Jahres award speaks for itself and the uniqueness of MicroMacro: City of Crime deserves the attention it has received.

 Subject matter